Cheung-group/Assembly_Regulator/README.md

    potentials for each subunit.
 3. Use `N_mu_diagram/` to examine particle-number response over chemical potential scans.
+4. Use canonical perturbation trajectories with `N_perturbation_CMC/` to quantify thermodynamic effects of subunit particle number perturbation.
-4. Use canonical perturbation trajectories with `N_perturbation_CMC/`, `graphing/`, and `graph_statistics/` to quantify thermodynamic and network effects of subunit abundance changes.
+5. Use canonical perturbation trajectories with `graphing/`, and `graph_statistics/` to quantify the network effects of subunit abundance perturbation.

 Each subdirectory contains a README with more specific inputs, outputs, and execution notes.